Tanay1998/ChromeBot/README.md

 Type `/ <command> <keyword>` to get started!

 ## Quick Usage:
-`/ e github` extracts all github tabs to a new page
+`/ e github` extracts all github tabs to a new window

 `/ s` brings all tabs to your current window